 At the heart of my work is my expression of queer authenticity and passion.
 My contemporary portraits explore the mystery of feminine energy through resting lip lines, shrouded eyes, and objects that hold personal symbolism.
 My illustrations are created to tell stories of transformation, embodiment, connection, and the erotic.
 Through my raven portraits I explore my deep emotional responses to life’s moments.

 My practice with art is wonderfully bound to my understanding of the world around me and the world within me.
 All my senses are captivated when I create, carrying me away to be lost in the magic of making, something I am grateful to take the time to appreciate everyday.

 3 Generations of Makers

-Raven Rohrig is a third-generation artist.
-Raven's grandfather specialized in lapidary work bringing skill and ingenuity to his craft.
-Mark Rohrig, Raven's father, is a celebrated Western Art painter, specializing in mystic realism of Native Americans of the West.
+I am a third-generation artist.
+My grandfather specialized in lapidary work bringing skill and ingenuity to his craft.
+Mark Rohrig, my father, is a celebrated Western Art painter, specializing in mystic realism of Native Americans of the West.
 To view Mark's work follow the link below.